bcgov/platform-developer-docs/provision-new-openshift-project.md

 ---
 title: Provision a new OpenShift project

+slug: provision-new-openshift-project

 description: Describes how to get a new project approved and provisioned in OpenShift

 keywords: OpenShift, approvals, Platform Services

-  page purpose: Describes the acceptance criteria to provision a new project on the OpenShift platform and the process to get the project setup.
+page_purpose: Describes the acceptance criteria to provision a new project on the OpenShift platform and the process to get the project setup.

 audience: technical lead

 author: Jonathan Bond

-  content owner: Olena Mitovska
+content_owner: Olena Mitovska
 ---

 # Provision a new OpenShift project